 When a driver has no claims discount protection, they are essentially paying an extra fee to protect the number of years of no claims discount that they have built up.
 It would be incredibly frustrating to have driven for say 5 years without a single minor bump or scrape, only to find yourself involved in an accident which would result in you losing your no claims discount.

-An example of how valuable no claims discount protection can be, is if you have 5 years no claims discount with your insurer but you chose not to pay to protect it.
-You then go shopping and park in a supermarket car park, only to find that someone has reversed into your car and driven off.
-You would need to claim for repairs (as the liable party is not traceable) which would see that you lose your no claims discount.
+An example of how valuable no claims discount protection can be.
+If you have 5 years no claims discount with your insurer but you chose not to pay to protect it.
+You then go shopping and park in a supermarket car park.
+Later, you find that someone has reversed into your car and driven off.
+You would need to claim for repairs (as the liable party is not traceable).
+This would see that you lose your no claims discount.
 You’d then have to build it up all over again.

 Is it Worth Protecting your No Claims Discount?

-When you switch insurance providers and inform your new insurers that you have a certain number of years of no claims discount, then it is down to you to prove that to your insurance company.
+When you switch insurance providers and inform your new insurers that you have a certain number of years of no claims discount.
+It is then down to you to prove that to your insurance company.
 You will often be required to produce evidence of your no claims discount entitlement.
-Normally you will be given this at the end of your last full year of insurance when it is time to renew your policy.
+Normally you will be given this at the end of your last full year of insurance.
+For example, when it is time to renew your policy.
 You can also call your insurance company and ask them for confirmation at any time.

 When it comes to no claims discounts, not all insurance companies will have the same terms and conditions.
-For example, if you have 5 years of no claims discount with a provider and then you make a claim, one insurer could remove all your no claims discount entitlement whereas another may just reduce your entitlement to 2 or 3 years.
-It’s often well worth a conversation with your insurer to get to know all of the options when it comes to no claims discount entitlement and paying for protection.
+For example, if you have 5 years of no claims discount with a provider and then you make a claim, one insurer could remove all your no claims discount entitlement.
+Whereas another may just reduce your entitlement to 2 or 3 years.
+It’s often well worth a conversation with your insurer to get to know all of the options.
+This is because if differs between insurance companies when it comes to no claims discount entitlement.